‘As a woman scientist, I am fighting against prejudices’

 ‘It was a wonderful time.
 I lived with my sister and two other housemates on Friesestraatweg.
 Every other Monday, my friends from secondary school and I would go to the cinema or to the Groningen Symphony Orchestra for five guilders.
 All other evenings, you could find me on the gymnastics mat.
 I was still doing high-level gymnastics until shortly before my doctoral defence.
 In terms of companionship, gymnastics was a good counterpart to my studies, where I was largely surrounded by boys.
 I formed a study and friendship group with four of them.
 Many times, we would work out mathematical problems together until deep into the night, accompanied by necessary alcoholic beverages.’

 ‘I’ve often had to fight—and I sometimes still fight—against assumptions that people make.
 For example, my supervisor thought that I should not let my career plans get in the way of my boyfriend’s (and future husband’s) career.
 Moreover, I have almost always not been chosen, at least not first, for the jobs that I have applied for.
-Many of my publications have been in collaboration with Bernd [Krauskopf, ed.] and, during job interviews, I have often been asked exactly what I have previously contributed.
+Many of my publications have been in collaboration with Bernd [Krauskopf, ed.] and, during job interviews, I have often been asked to clarify my contribution to the research.
 That question is never asked of Bernd.
-People automatically assume that the greatest insights or most important results have come from him, even though I have often been the one in the lead.’
+People automatically assume that the greatest insights or most important results have come from him, even though I was also often the one in the lead.’

 ‘I think that I can say that I have always had to prove myself more than my male colleagues, but that has ultimately made me better and stronger—both as a mathematician and as a person.
 I’m happy with where I am now and with what I have achieved.
 And what’s more, I didn’t have to apply for my current position in New Zealand: they created this job for me.
 That’s nice for a change.
 Ha-ha!’